Bashayr29/pgbackrest-ansible/README.md

 # pgbackrest-ansible
-Full/Incremental Backup/Restore PostgreSQL and use Ansible for pgbackrest configuration For more details about configurations and steps, check <a href="https://bshayr29.medium.com/full-incremental-backup-restore-postgresql-6c7872f80227">here</a>
+Full/Incremental Backup/Restore PostgreSQL and use Ansible for pgbackrest configuration. <br>
+For more details about configurations and steps, check <a href="https://bshayr29.medium.com/full-incremental-backup-restore-postgresql-6c7872f80227">here</a>